mrotaru/mrotaru.co.uk-data/blog/javascript-private-properties/index.md

 a.privateMethod(); // => throws a `TypeError` exception
 ```

 You might wonder why the different behaviour when trying to access a "private" property versus a method; the former returns `undefined`, the latter throws an exception.
-When you try to access a non-existing property on an object, you get back `undefined`, which we can clearly see in the first case but it also happens in the second case; `a._internalMethod` (note the absence of the parentheses) is also `undefined`.
+When you try to access a non-existing property on an object, you get back `undefined`, which we can clearly see in the first case but it also happens in the second case; `a.privateMethod` (note the absence of the parentheses) is also `undefined`.
 The exception is thrown because the `undefined` value cannot be invoked as a function, which is what `()` does.

 A variation of this approach is to return an explicitly created object: